Ray Verheijen's managerial warning to Welsh FA on Gary Speed's legacy

-Wales won four of their last five internationals before Speed's shock death in November and Wales made the biggest leap in the Fifa rankings in 2011 as they moved to 48th place from 113th in the world.
+Wales won four of their last five internationals before Speed's shock death in November and in the Fifa rankings in 2011 as they moved to 48th place from 113th in the world.

 Asked if the current backroom staff would work with bookies' favourite Coleman, the Dutch coach said he "didn't think it was appropriate to speculate about names".

 But Verheijen did state: "I think what we are looking for a figurehead maybe a Wales legend like Ryan Giggs and Ian Rush who are willing to be the figurehead and protect the Wales identity and adapt to the current structure.

 "Normally when a manager is sacked and a new manager comes in, the backroom staff have to adapt to the new manager but this is a totally different and a very delicate situation.

 "If someone steps in and starts to change things he will risk that things go down and that is not a good idea at all.